rmcanany/SolidEdgeHousekeeper/README.md

 The other option is to use the latest released version here https://github.com/rmcanany/SolidEdgeHousekeeper/releases  Click the latest release, then from the Assets list, click the SolidEdgeHousekeeper zip file.
 It should prompt you to save it.
 Choose a convenient location on your machine.
 Extract the zip file (probably by right-clicking and selecting Extract All).
 Double-click the .exe file to run.

 ## OPERATION
 On each file type's tab, select which errors to detect.
-On the General tab, browse to the desired input folder, then select the desired directory search option.
+On the General tab, browse to the desired input folder, then select the desired file search option.

 You can refine the search using a file filter, a property filter, or both.
 See the file selection section for details.